ihark/pinimatic/README.md

 - Set Heroku env variable SECRET_KEY = any random string
 - Set Heroku env variables for the database: DB_USER, DB_PASSWORD, DB_NAME
-- Set Heroku env variables for email: EMAIL_HOST_PASSWORD,EMAIL_HOST_USER acording to your email smtp server.
+- Set Heroku env variables for email: EMAIL_HOST_PASSWORD,EMAIL_HOST_USER according to your email smtp server.
 - set Heroku env variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, S3_BUCKET_NAME
-  acording to your amazon S3 bucket.
+  according to your amazon S3 bucket.

 ### Staging
-Pinimatic is configured to run on Heroku with the built in devlopment server in the staging environment.
+Pinimatic is configured to run on Heroku with the built in development server in the staging environment.
 You must configure heroku the same as above with the following changes:
 - Set Heroku env variable RACK_ENV = staging